This release note contains the following sections:

 Memory use is now dynamically allocated as needed so you only need to set the maximum memory to use, and then optionally you can specify which disk area to use as virtual memory.

 Oracle GoldenGate instances for tables in replication are queried and a comparison job is automatically created with the option to run it.
 This is available in the UI and in Vericom so that you can invoke this from remote locations like Oracle GoldenGate Monitor.

 You can selectively export your database comparison configuration to an XML file that can then be imported into the same or another repository.
 You can select all comparisons or a subset for export.
-This is supported in Oracle GoldenGate Veridata releases 11.2, 12.1.3, 12.2.1 and 18.104.22.168.0 for all databases supported in those releases.
+This is supported in Oracle GoldenGate Veridata releases 11.2, 12.1.3, and 12.2.1 for all databases supported in those releases.
 This new export utility, along with the import utility introduced in 12.1.3, replace the previous

 Delta processing that allows you to process large table compares in an acceptable time frame has been enhanced to include all supported databases is no longer limited to Oracle GoldenGate NonStop.

 Oracle GoldenGate Veridata now fully supports the use of the IBM DB2 for i (IAS400/iseries) database.

 Oracle GoldenGate Veridata now fully supports the use of the IBM Informix database.

 The free Oracle Express Edition (XE) database is now supported.

 MySQL database is not supported, since Oracle WebLogic Server does not natively support this database.

 The repository export utility works with all Veridata repositories from release 11g (11.2) and 12c (12.1.3) including releases that support My SQL.